How "Fake It Til You Make It" Made Me A Better Musician

 Hello, lovely reader!
 It's been a while since my last post, but in all fairness, I've had a lot going on.
 I'm currently teaching 8 students a week, working part-time, practicing a lot, and I launched a new concert series in August!
 It's called Caitlin's Cozy Concerts, a concert series where you can remain cozy at home and not catch COVID (all the Cs!)!

 My first virtual concert took place on August 29th and I will be doing them every last Saturday of the month going forward.
 The next one is September 26th at 1 PM EST over on my Facebook page, which you can find here.
-You can also check out my new Events Page on my website for all the details!
+You can also check out my Performances Page for all the details!

 Today, I want to talk to you about that good old phrase, "Fake it til you make it".
 Most of us have heard this at one point in our lives, but it can bring up various feelings depending on the context it's used in.
 Wikipedia defines this phrase as: "an English aphorism which suggests that by imitating confidence, competence, and an optimistic mindset, a person can realize those qualities in their real life."